Does Home Insurance Cover Foundation Repair? What's Covered vs. Excluded

 • Earth movement caused by long-term moisture

 The key nuance: your insurer will likely cover the resulting damage (damaged flooring, drywall, structural elements) but will not pay to repair or replace the pipe itself.
 That's treated as a plumbing maintenance issue.
-A service line endorsement may help cover underground pipe repairs — ask your agent.
+A service line coverage endorsement may help cover underground pipe repairs.

 Pincher's Pro Tip

 If you have a slab home, ask your insurer about a service line coverage endorsement.
-For a modest annual premium, it can cover the cost of repairing or replacing underground pipes that cause slab leaks.
+At a typical cost of just $50 to $150 per year, it can cover repair or replacement of underground pipes that cause slab leaks, often up to $10,000 to $25,000 per occurrence.
+Learn more in our guide on plumbing coverage.

 State Farm logo